vardhan-venkata/react-weather-app/README.md

 ## Packages Used <hr/>

-- moment - To fetch the date and day and time related,
+- moment - To fetch the date and day and time-related,
 - OpenweatherAPI - https://openweathermap.org/
 - semantic UI - UI library

 ## Usage <hr/>

-- Please signup in the openweather https://openweathermap.org/ and in the profile, you can find the API key,if not then create a api key
+- Please sign in to the open weather https://openweathermap.org/ and the profile, you can find the API key, if not then create a API key

 - REACT_APP_API_URL = 'https://api.openweathermap.org/data/2.5'
-- REACT_APP_API_KEY = please paste you API key here
+- REACT_APP_API_KEY = Please paste your API key here
 - REACT_APP_ICON_URL = 'https://openweathermap.org/img/w'

-In this application, we have a done a simple application where we learnt API fetching, rendering API data, Let's go through everything we have done so far.
+In this application, we have done a simple application where we learned API fetching, rendering API data, Let's go through everything we have done so far.

 #### We Learned about State and Props